40 Ways to Improve Your Money Skills for Financial Literacy Month

 35. Robert Kiyosaki

-“Rich Dad Poor Dad” has become a household name — and, arguably, the greatest personal finance book of all time — thanks to financial expert Robert Kiyosaki, who tells the story of opposite financial lessons learned from his real father (his “poor dad”) and the father of a friend (his “rich dad”), and how it shaped his perspective on life and money.
-If there’s one “desert island” money book you should get, it should be this New York Times best seller.
+“Rich Dad Poor Dad” has become a household name — and, arguably, the most famous personal finance book of all time — thanks to financial expert Robert Kiyosaki, who tells the story of opposite financial lessons learned from his real father (his “poor dad”) and the father of a friend (his “rich dad”), and how it shaped his perspective on life and money.
+Though Kiyosaki has come under fire in recent years for being outdated and (most recently) for tweeting negatively about those protesting George Floyd’s death, many believe that his advice stands the test of time.

 37. Suze Orman

-Suze Orman‘s honest, transparent, no-nonsense approach to money makes her a popular fixture on CNBC (where she hosts her own show), on the web and in print, where she’s published 10 books designed specifically for different financial needs.
+Suze Orman‘s honest, transparent, no-nonsense approach to money is part of her appeal.
+You likely know her from her 13-year run as the host of “The Suze Orman Show” on CNBC.
+Currently, she hosts the popular “Women and Money” podcast and serves as the personal finance education for the U.S. Army and Army Reserve.
+Plus, she’s published 10 consecutive New York Times bestselling books designed specifically for different financial needs.
 Start with “The Laws of Money,” “The 9 Steps,” “The Courage to be Rich” and “The Road to Wealth.”

 With a blog and book both titled “Soldier of Finance,” certified financial planner Jeff Rose blends his military and money backgrounds to help people build a more disciplined approach to making and managing their earnings, and investing for the future.
 Rose is also the founder of the Good Financial Cents blog, a great complement to the valuable advice contained in the pages of his book.